diku-compSys/compSys-e2024/tools/linux.md

 Given that the course will focus on Linux systems, rolling your toolchain is easy.
 Here is a conservative list of the software you'll need for this course:

   * `apt-get` is the general package manager for your Debian/Ubuntu.
-You can use it to install the following packages.
+You can use it to install the following packages, note for installing things, you need to do `apt-get install`.
   * [GCC](https://gcc.gnu.org/) and
     [Binutils](https://www.gnu.org/software/binutils/)".
 On
     Debian/Ubuntu you get these with the `build-essential` package.
 On